snowpity/Board-Memorandum-of-Understanding/Director Memorandum of Understanding.md

-# Annual Director Memorandum of Understanding
+# Director Memorandum of Understanding
 - I will communicate the work and values of Snowpity, Inc., to the community and represent the organization when requested
 - I will make attendance of board meetings a high priority and attempt to miss as few meetings as possible; if I must miss a meeting, I will let everyone know in our group chat
 - I will make my best effort to attend special events